stefan-kolb/aoc-mgx-format/spec/body/actions/6c-tribute.md

 TODO check if correct.

 *:fee*
-The market fee for the tributes in percentage.
+The market fee for the tributes in percentage between 0.0 and 1.0.

 *:amount*
-The total amount of resources sent.
+The total positive amount of resources sent.

 ## Examples